zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Venus: This is obscene!
 Look at the bare breasts on  that one and the one over there is topless.
 That man’s private parts are on d isplay for everyone to see.
 Most of these are butt naked!

-Milo: Can’t you see past the nudity to appreciate t he artists’ creations?
+Milo: Can’t you see past the nudity to appreciate the artists’ creations?

 Venus: I’m not one of those people who go to nude b eaches and run around in their birthday suit completely uninhibited.
 This is  shameful!